Menu

 Register

-Lightbulb with colorful heartsGot a case that's bothering you?
+person with laptop looking puzzledGot a case that's bothering you?
 Have you found yourself pondering an ethical dilemma?
 Join us for the Ethics Roundtable and explore solutions to sticky cases with other colleagues, which is a totally enriching and mutually supportive experience together.

 If you are a RECAMFT member, come and discuss your ethical situations with colleagues in a confidential setting, and set your mind at ease.
 You don't have to have a case to discuss, but can just come to gain some knowledge from seasoned colleagues.
 The Ethics Roundtable will help you feel better and more confident in your clinical work.
 No CEs, but the 90 minutes will be well spent.